Phil-avi/Airbnb-Covid-Analysis/README.md

 # Airbnb-Covid-Analysis
-This repo contains an Airbnb Analysis [Dashboard](https://movie-recommendation-phil.herokuapp.com/) for presenting the impact of covid 19 on Airbnb hosts within Australia.
+This repo contains an Airbnb Analysis [Dashboard](https://movie-recommendation-phil.herokuapp.com/) for presenting the impact of COVID-19 on Airbnb hosts within Australia.
 Several factors including price, reviews, and locations were carefully studied.

 # Technical Details
 * Data: Most data were scraped from Inside Airbnb and formed a folder with over 1000 files.
 These files contain information such as reviews, monthly snapshots of listings, and availabilities etc. To handle this fairly large dataset, [Dask](https://dask.org/) was used for parallel processing,